HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/duggaedService.md

 - Parameter: $autograde
   - Type: int
-  - Description: Whether the dugga should be auto-graded (1 = yes, 0 = no)
+  - Description: Whether the dugga should be auto-graded

 - Parameter: $gradesys
   - Type: int